edibotopic/edibotopic-website/content/notes/ambiguity.md

 math = false
 +++

-We perceive something as ambiguous when it allows for two or more plausible interpretations.
+We perceive something as ambiguous when it allows for two or more plausible interpretations [^1].

 {% note(title="In progress") %}
 This is an ongoing exploration of a topic that I am still updating periodically.